Black: 20th and 21st centuries

-In the 20th century, black was utilised by Italian and German fascism.
+In the 20th century, black was utilized by Italian and German fascism.
 (See the section political movements).
-In art, the colour regained some of the territory that it had lost during the 19th century.
+In art, the color regained some of the territory that it had lost during the 19th century.
 The Russian painter Kasimir Malevich, a member of the Suprematist movement, created the Black Square in 1915, is widely considered the first purely abstract painting.
 He wrote, "The painted work is no longer simply the imitation of reality, but is this very reality ...
 It is not a demonstration of ability, but the materialization of an idea."

 Black was appreciated by Henri Matisse.
 "When I didn't know what color to put down, I put down black," he said in 1945.
 "Black is a force: I used black as ballast to simplify the construction ...
 Since the impressionists it seems to have made continuous progress, taking a more and more important part in color orchestration, comparable to that of the double bass as a solo instrument."

 In the 1950s, black came to be a symbol of individuality and intellectual and social rebellion, the color of those who did not accept established norms and values.
 In Paris, it was worn by Left-Bank intellectuals and performers such as Juliette Gréco, and by some members of the Beat Movement in New York and San Francisco.
 Black leather jackets were worn by motorcycle gangs such as the Hells Angels and street gangs on the fringes of society in the United States.
 Black as a color of rebellion was celebrated in such films as The Wild One, with Marlon Brando.
 By the end of the 20th century, black was the emblematic color of punk fashion and the goth subculture.
 Goth fashion, which emerged in England in the 1980s, was inspired by Victorian era mourning dress.